rjkviegas/course/pills/post-course-technical-coaching.md

 **Who:** Anybody still to find a job; recommended for grads who have been job-hunting for more than a month.

-## How do I access these resources?

-We don't have a particularly slick booking system - just contact Becks, Mark or Daniel.
-Either come talk to us if we're around the 3rd floor or mezzanine or if not send us a Slack message.
-We'll get back to you and try and arrange a time.

 ## How does this affect my chances of finding work?

 Coding more and committing to a regular working day following the course can only positively impact your ability to find work.

-When shortlisting for jobs, there careers team are trying to balance a number of factors, but ultimately the hiring partners want to see the strongest applicants.
+When shortlisting for jobs, there partnerships team are trying to balance a number of factors, but ultimately the hiring partners want to see the strongest applicants.
 Those applicants are assess on a number of factors, explained in more detail in our [shortlisting pill](https://github.com/makersacademy/jobhunters/blob/master/careers/shortlisting.md).

 In particular "How frequently are they committing code on github?", "Do they have a side project?" and "Is there proof that they have acted on technical feedback from previous applications?" are all things that you can demonstrate by maintaining a structure routine of development work after your graduate.